nauman07/circonomit-challenge/Task4_ProductUX/README.md

 ### 4. Sensitivity Analyzer
 - Sliders for input attributes
-- Output charts updating in real-time
+- Output charts are updating in real-time
 - Tornado chart for impact comparison

 ---